 The Best Late Night Poutine in Toronto

-Lou Dawg’s two locations put a southern spin on this ultimate late-night comfort food.
+This student-friendly smokehouse on Gerrard puts a southern spin on the ultimate late night comfort food.
 Here, the housemade chicken gravy is subtly smoky and the fresh cheese curds are applied generously.
-The "Loutine" comes in two sizes ($6 and $11), there's also the choice to smothered it all with pulled pork, meaty beans or chili cheese.
+The "Loutine" comes in two sizes ($6 and $11), plus the option to smother it all with pulled pork, meaty beans or chili cheese.
 More »

 Find this takeout snack bar on Dundas West open until 4 a.m. on Friday and Saturday nights.
 The menu features six different poutines (from $8.45) built on seasoned fries or tater tots and smothered in a classic combo of cheese curds and gravy and extras like Dr. Pepper pulled pork and slaw.
 More »

 Open until last call every day but Monday, this Queen St. snack bar is the place to find mini-poutines ($5.25) loaded with creative toppings like chimichurri steak, mango jerk chicken, chipotle pulled pork and more.
 More »